Do you struggle with anxiety, shame, or lack of confidence around sex or your sexuality?

 I practice from a pro sex, pro pleasure approach, through a gender inclusive and trauma informed lens.

-My passion for sex therapy, helping couples, is deeply connected to my main mission for our clinic - to remove the shame and stigma around sex.
-I want to give women permission to discover and prioritize themselves so they no longer see sex as solely satisfying their partner.
-Women have sexual needs too.
+My passion for sex therapy, helping couples, is deeply connected to my main mission for our clinic - to remove the shame and stigma.
+To challenge the socially constructed norms placed on us.

-Here are a few common things that can be treated in sex therapy: mismatched desire, premature ejaculation, erectile dysfunction, performance anxiety, ethical non-monogamy, low desire, self-acceptance, men's & women's sexuality, sexual pain, painful intercourse, low sex drive.
+Here are a few common things that can be treated in sex therapy: mismatched desire, low desire, avoidance of sex, exploring sexual orientation, relationship and sexual health in all types of relationship arrangements, erectile issues, performance anxiety, ethical non-monogamy, self-acceptance, men's & women's sexuality, sexual pain, painful intercourse, vaginismus, kink and reconnecting sexually before, during & after pregnancy.